jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

 their fundamental tones are much weaker than the partial tones which re- inforce and correspond to the tone which generates them.
-(See my " Musik- alische Syntaxis," 1877.)
+(See my “Musik- alische Syntaxis,” 1877.)

 Thus Rameau had to give up his attempt at a scientific basis for his minor chord, and was forced to build up his system of harmony one-sidedly, on the major principle exclusively.
-So the minor chord came to be regarded as a modification of the major ; as a chord not given in nature; as a less perfect consonance than the major chord.
-So that, as it finally turned out, his physical explanation of consonance was less satisfactory than Zarlino's mathematical one.
-There is only one point in which his system really brought musical intelligence a long step forward : he first made it clear that no inversions, transpositions, or changes of distribution of the tones, which make up a consonant chord, alter its harmonic significance in the least; that the tones c, e, g, for example, make the chord of c and nothing else, however they may be placed.
+So the minor chord came to be regarded as a modification of the major; as a chord not given in nature; as a less perfect consonance than the major chord.
+So that, as it finally turned out, his physical explanation of consonance was less satisfactory than Zarlino’s mathematical one.
+There is only one point in which his system really brought musical intelligence a long step forward: he first made it clear that no inversions, transpositions, or changes of distribution of the tones, which make up a consonant chord, alter its harmonic significance in the least; that the tones c, e, g, for example, make the chord of c _and nothing else_, however they may be placed.
 From the standpoint of thoroughbass, this conception was unattainable, however near it may seem.
-By thus doing what thorough- bass could never have done, by identifying chords which are made up of the same tones, no matter which of them happens to be in the bass, he invented the theory of inversions of chords.
+By thus doing what thorough- bass could never have done, by identifying chords which are made up of the same tones, no matter which of them happens to be in the bass, he invented the theory of _inversions_ of chords.
 That was certainly an extraordinary flash of genius, for it simplified the whole apparatus of harmony at a single stroke.
-From thenceforth, the common chord, the 6 chord and the % chord became simply different forms of the same chord, and the 7, §, 4 and 4, were similarly identified.
+From thenceforth, the common chord, the 6 chord and the 6/4 chord became simply different forms of the same chord, and the 7, 6/5, 6/4/3 and 6/4/2, were similarly identified.
 This may have been divined before, but it had never been expressed.

-It is very much to be regretted that Rameau was kept back, by d'Alem- bert, from elaborating his system of harmony on the dual principle.
-How fine was his harmonic sense is shown by two further peculiar- ities of his system: (1) By his conceiving the diminished chord as a dominant seventh chord with the root omitted,
-e. </., B-D-F as the chord with G omitted ; and (2) by his conceiving the chord in C major as the subdominant chord with an added sixth, an(^ no^ as tne **rs* mversi°n °f the supertonic chord with a seventh, as might have been expected, and as is commonly done now.
+It is very much to be regretted that Rameau was kept back, by d’Alem- bert, from elaborating his system of harmony on the dual principle.
+How fine was his harmonic sense is shown by two further peculiar- ities of his system: (1) By his conceiving the diminished chord as a dominant seventh chord with the root omitted, _e. g._, B-D-F as the chord with G omitted; and (2) by his conceiving the chord in C major as the subdominant chord with an added sixth, and not as the first inversion of the supertonic chord with a seventh, as might have been expected, and as is commonly done now.
 No musician will deny that